codio/knowledge/source/instructors/authoring/assessments/multiple-choice.rst

    .. image:: /img/guides/assessment-generation-prompt.png
       :alt: Assessment Generation Prompt

 If you are unhappy with the generated assessment, you can **Regenerate** the assessment.
 If you wish to guide the prompt generation with information about how you want your assessment to be, add that information to the **Generation Prompt** field.
 For example, *create assessment based on the first paragraph with 2 correct answers.*

 4. When happy, press **Apply** and then **Create**

-Important points to consider when auto-generating assessment:
+Important points to consider when auto-generating assessments:

-- whatever text is found on that page, the generator will use that to come up with assessment
-- you should always check what is created by looking at **Execution** tab to see output and then by previewing as well when created
-- you can edit/change the generated content as you per requirement
-- showing rationale/answers is set to 'never' so review on the **Grading** tab when to show rationale along with the points you want to allocate to the assessment
-- you cannot regenerate existing assessments, this is only for 'new' assessments
-- Library assessments are not supported
-- if there is not enough information, it may generate bad information so you should always check before creating the assessment
-- if there are some fields broken, it will not generate but contact us with details of course/assignment/assessment and we can check it out
+- The assessment generator will use the text on the current page to generate the assessment.

+- You should always review the generated assessment for correctness, including the question prompt and the button text.

+- You can edit the assessment contents once they have been generated.

+- Review the items on the Execution and Grading tabs, as the default settings may not match your needs.

+- The regenerate option is not available for existing assessments.
+However, you can create a new assessment to replace an existing one.

+- When there is insufficient information, the assessment generator may output incorrect information.
+It is very important to always review generated assessments carefully.

+This is a new feature, and if it does not work properly for you, please let us know via the support chat or by emailing help@codio.com.
+If you would like us to take a look, send us your course name, the module, the assignment, and the page.

 Assessment Manual Creation
 ++++++++++++++++++++++++++